Pickwick (operetta): Production

 He was notorious for his attention to detail in the parts he played, and we had an amusing instance of it in this piece, he suggesting some business with butcher's account-book which Pickwick was to add up, but as it would have required at least four lines of dialogue to explain, it was cut.

 He and Burnand eventually got so befogged over the stage management of the piece that they finally, on the suggestion of Solomon, handed over to me the task of production, and Arthur was so overjoyed at his respite that he presented me with a very quaint old Queen Anne punch-ladle, which I much prize.
-Another amusing incident in connection with Pickwick was the fact that, owing to some accident, the production was postponed at the very last moment, in spite of which a certain journal contained the next morning a violent diatribe against the piece and all concerned in it.
+Another amusing incident in connection with Pickwick was that, owing to some accident, the production was postponed at the very last moment, in spite of which a certain journal contained the next morning a violent diatribe against the piece and all concerned in it.
 It was possibly the only occasion on which I have been told I acted badly without deserving it, and then it may be only because I had not acted at all.
 Burnand, of course, brought an action, and was awarded damages.
 I was a witness, both disinterested and unpaid; I think the first and last time I have been any of the three.

 On one occasion we played Pickwick at the Crystal Palace at 7.30, having to get back to the Comedy in time to play it at 10.30.
 This was too much for Arthur Cecil, who went off to Brighton from the Palace, and I played Pickwick at the Comedy, Charlie Hawtrey himself playing the Baker; but to my great chagrin he refused to take advantage of such a capital chance of giving his well-known imitation of me, and sang his music much less effectively in consequence.

 Barrington later wrote that Solomon’s score was “brimming over with melodies that caught the ear at once”.
 Of Lottie Venne's performance in the original production Barrington later recalled, "This great little artist possesses, in addition to her many charms, a wonderful manner of speaking that kind of doubtful line which is sometimes alluded to by journalists as 'skating on thin ice'; and this power was occasionally abused by authors, much to her distress.
 She once came to me at rehearsal and pointing out a speech said, 'B. dear, I can't say that, now, can I?'
 My obvious reply was, 'Well, Lottie, if you can't, no one can.'"

 Pickwick proved a success and it soon moved from matinees to evening performances with the original cast also playing it one evening at The Crystal Palace and at the Royal Court Theatre in 1891.
 The music publisher Boosey & Co. brought out the score in their series of “Operettas for the Drawing-Room” in about 1895.